A stereotype, but... well, religious.

 - Played with on an episode of Bones where an intern to the Jeffersonian is discovered to be faking a thick accent to avoid annoying questions about being both a devout Muslim and a highly educated man.

-- Played straight and averted on an episode of Veronica Mars where Veronica's investigation involves the conservative preacher father of a friend.
+- Played with on an episode of Veronica Mars where Veronica's investigation involves the conservative preacher father of a friend.
 The preacher's assistant fits the fundie stereotype to a T as well as being the villain of the episode.
 On the other hand the friend's father turns out to be both honest and compassionate.

 - On True Blood the Fellowship of the Sun seems to be a compilation of every possible negative stereotype the authors could find for southerners, religion, and/or southern churches.